Celebrating Old Dogs

 Each November, we celebrate old dogs during their “official” month.
 But when is your dog considered old?
+Shadow-Pup at just over two year’s old, has a way to go.
 We love our senior citizen dogs for the special joy they bring every day.
 But once a year, we celebrate old dogs during November Adopt A Senior Pet Month.
 Here are 8 reasons to consider adopting a senior pet.

 I’ve already posted about celebrating old cats.
 It’s time to give equal time to old dogs.
 I’ve written about how to care for an elderly dog before, but this post addresses how to know when your canine friends become old dogs.